Welcome to CSC 151! The official course description for this class is:

 Take-home exams are open notes, open computer, and open instructor.
 However, because I intend the exams to assess your own individual understanding of the material, collaboration on exams is not permitted.
 You should not talk to anyone (except me) about take-home exams before they are graded and returned.
 You should not discuss the exam problems (nor your answers) with anyone else.
 You should not give any information about your progress on the exam (e.g., which problems you have completed or which you found difficult), and neither should you ask others about their progress.
 If you have any doubt about what is and is not permissible, ask the instructor.

-The final exam can be used to replace your lowest score on one other examination.
+The final exam can be used to replace your lowest score on one other examination (unless you received a lower score because of a CAS decision).
 Although the final for this class is optional, you may end up deciding to take it.
 Therefore I encourage you not to make travel plans that will conflict with your final exam schedule.

 Unlike the others, the final will be an in-class exam.
 Talking with other students during the exam will not be permitted.
 You may ask me questions.
 The exam will be closed-book and closed-computer, but you will be allowed to use one double-sided, 8.5x11 sheet of hand-written notes.